Luke Gale: Hull F.C.

 On 5 November 2021 it was announced that he had signed for Hull F.C. in the Super League.

-In round 1 of the 2022 Super League season, he made his club debut and scored a try in Hull F.C's 16-12 victory over Wakefield Trinity.
-The following week, he was sent off for a professional foul in the clubs 38-6 loss against St. Helens R.F.C.
+In round 1 of the 2022 Super League season, he made his club debut and scored a try in Hull F.C's 16–12 victory over Wakefield Trinity.
+The following week, he was sent off for a professional foul in the clubs 38–6 loss against St. Helens R.F.C.

 On 21 February, Gale was suspended for five matches over the red card against St Helens.

 Keighley Cougars

 Gale became a free agent at the end of the 2022 season as his contract with Hull expired.
 On 19 December 2022 he signed a one-year contract to join Keighley in the Championship for 2023.

+Part-way through the 2023 season and after nine appearances for Keighley, Gale left the club to join Wakefield.

+Wakefield Trinity

+Gale signed a contract to keep him at Wakefield until the end of the 2024 season.

+Gale played ten matches for Wakefield Trinity in the Super League XXVIII season as the club finished bottom of the table and were relegated to the RFL Championship which ended their 24-year stay in the top flight.

+In the 2024 RFL Championship season, Gale played 25 matches as the club won the 1895 Cup, league leaders shield and the RFL Championship grand final.

 International career

 In 2011 and 2012, Gale played for the England Knights team.
 He kicked 8 goals, as well as scoring 1 try, in the Knights' 56–4 victory over Ireland in the 2012 European Cup.

 After an outstanding 2015 Super League season, Gale was named in the senior England team for their end-of-year internationals against France and New Zealand, but did not make an appearance.
 He was selected again in England's squad for the 2016 Four Nations, making his international début in a test match against France.

 He was selected in the England squad for the 2017 Rugby League World Cup, and subsequently played every game as England made the final in Melbourne, where they lost narrowly to hosts Australia.